EXCLUSIVE-Chilean regulator preps sweeping Atacama review as it abandons SQM legal battle

 “The (decision) to drop the appeal... comes as the SMA begins to develop a comprehensive management plan for the Atacama salt flat basin,” the agency said.

+The about-face by the regulator is likely to be seen as a win for indigenous and environmental activists, who have long called for closer scrutiny of mining in the region.
+The agency did not elaborate on why it had changed its mind.

+Soaring lithium demand has raised questions about whether Atacama can support current and future levels of lithium production along with the needs of sprawling nearby copper mines, a booming tourism industry, and indigenous communities.

-It said that plan involved a series of actions aimed at the “four principal companies that have projects in the salt flat.”
-The filing names SQM, SQM’s lithium rival Albemarle , Antofagasta’s Zaldivar copper mine and BHP’s Escondida, the world’s largest copper mine.
+The SMA said its new management plan was aimed at assessing the impacts of “four principal companies that have projects in the salt flat.”
+The filing named SQM, SQM’s lithium rival Albemarle, Antofagasta’s Zaldivar copper mine and BHP’s Escondida, the world’s largest copper mine.

-Those actions include enforcement and cross-referencing data from the miners, in order to better understand their environmental impact, the agency said, citing its recent decision to charge Escondida with over-pumping water for 15 years.
+Those actions include “enforcement,” the agency said, citing its recent decision to charge Escondida with over-pumping water for 15 years.
+It also said it would cross-reference data from the miners, in order to better understand their environmental footprint.

-The SMA also said it had required the four miners to provide reports to facilitate real-time water monitoring on the flat.
+SQM told Reuters in a written statement that it respected the regulator’s decision and would resubmit its compliance plan for a fresh evaluation.

+“We believe that the SMA’s withdrawal will focus the efforts of all those involved on complying with regulations and the concerns of the communities,” the company said.

+The decision does not call on the companies to scale back or halt their operations, but raises new questions about environmental management at a time when SQM has sought to expand its operations in the Atacama.

-Water continues to be a major sticking point for the plans of both SQM and Albemarle to boost output of lithium from the salt flats of the Atacama, the world’s driest desert.
-The region supplies around one-quarter of the global supply of lithium, a key ingredient in the batteries that power cellphones and electric vehicles.
+Water continues to be a major sticking point for the plans of both SQM and Albemarle to boost output of lithium from the salt flats of the Atacama, the world’s driest desert and by far the biggest source of supply in South America’s so-called ‘lithium triangle’.

+Besides environmentalists, car companies, including Volkswagen and Daimler, have also ratcheted up scrutiny of their lithium suppliers in the area.

 The lower court, in its December 2019 decision to scrap SQM’s compliance plan, noted the flat’s “particular fragility” and called for a water model to help ensure mining on the flat was sustainable.